 Lying is a moral issue and more practically, it’s not easy to maintain your lies.
 One lie leads to another and most people who lie have difficulty remembering what they lied about.
 In this respect it is easy to get caught lying and if those who you are lying to find out you stand to lose a great deal of credibility among those individuals.
 For both moral and pragmatic reasons, your lying needs to stop.

 If you can’t stop this behavior on your own, then I would strongly suggest that you seek professional help.
-In therapy, you may be able to uncover the reason for lying and more importantly, learn how to stop this behavior.
+In therapy, you may be able to uncover the reason for why you feel compelled to lie, and more importantly, learn how to stop this behavior.
 This is a problem that needs immediate attention.
 If you can “quit while you’re ahead” meaning that no one has yet to learn that you compulsively lie, then you may be able to maintain your relationships.
 As soon as the people who you have lied to realize what you are doing you may lose their friendship.
 Professional help, if you’re honest and willing to make an effort to change, can help immensely.
 I would suggest that you try it.

 This article has been updated from the original version, which was originally published here on September 8, 2008.